 For Domain 3, we extend the user groups to the anonymous access or the public front-end.
 This will allow users to access publicly accessible information without having to register or log in.
 This also creates an embeddable project search page.
+The goal of this domain is to satisfy SRS: UR.08.

-F8.00 The public shall be allowed to view the following information as explained below
+F8.00 The public shall be allowed to view the following information as explained below:

-F8.01 Homepage shall contain information pertaining to the CPCESU based on their current website at http://cpcesu.nau.edu
+F8.01 Homepage shall contain information pertaining to the CPCESU loosely based on their current website at http://cpcesu.nau.edu